cleanweb-uk/cleanweb-uk.github.com/source/speaking_at_a_cleanweb_event.markdown

 The focus of these is to encourage new speakers, or to let people try new ideas in front of a friendly audience before developing them further.

-We tend to run 2-3 of these in place of a 15 longer talk, depending on the theme of the event.
+We tend to run 2-3 of these in place of a longer 15 minutes talk, depending on the theme of the event.

 ## Sharing the talks